kivS/kivS/README.md

 Interested in:

 - Automation
-- Minimalistic systems and UXs
+- Minimalist systems and UXs
 - Data insights

 Curious about: